How to comply

 - face to face

-You cannot send an electronic message to ask for permission, because this is a marketing message.
+You cannot send an electronic message to ask for consent, because this is a marketing message.

-Keep a record when a person gives express permission, including who gave the permission and how.
+Keep a record when a person gives express consent, including who gave the consent, when and how.

-Under the Act, it's up to you to prove that you got a person's permission.
+Under the Spam Act, it's up to you to prove that you have a person's consent.